 - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

 - Processing is necessary for the purposes of the legitimate interests pursed by the controller or by a third party, except where such interests are overridden by the interests of fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 10. The Legitimate Interests pursued by the Controller or a Third Party

 Where the processing of personal data is based on our legitimate interest, it is to carry out our business in favour of the well-being of all our employees and members

 11. Security of Processing

 It may sometimes be necessary to transfer personal information overseas.
 When transfers are needed, information may be transferred to countries or territories around the world.
-Any transfers made will be in full compliance with all aspects of the General Data Protection Regulation and in accordance with the country-specific legislation applicable to FAB.
+Any transfers made will be in full compliance with all aspects of the General Data Protection Regulation and in accordance with the country-specific legislation applicable to the Federation.